 In 2007, the Company acquired from Laramide a sliding production royalty, net of withholding tax, based on gold prices and the aggregate production from a mine, less direct selling costs.
-On the first 100,000 ounces produced, Treasury Metals will receive a 2.0% sliding production royalty if gold prices are below US\$350 per ounce and a 2.5% sliding production royalty if gold prices are above US\$350 per ounce.
-Once cumulative production exceeds 100,000 ounces of gold, the royalty rate is 2.5% and escalates to 3.0% if gold prices are above US\$350 per ounce.
+On the first 100,000 ounces produced, Treasury Metals received a 2.0% sliding production royalty when gold prices were below US\$350 per ounce and 2.5% sliding production royalty when gold prices were above US\$350 per ounce.
+Once cumulative production exceeded 100,000 ounces of gold, the royalty rate was 2.5% and escalated to 3.0% when gold prices were above US\$350 per ounce.